Project-MONAI/tutorials/auto3dseg/README.md

 python -m monai.apps.auto3dseg AutoRunner run --input='./task.yaml'
 ```

-An example with detailed description is discussed in this [tutorial](docs/run_with_minimal_input.md).
+An example with detailed description is discussed [here](docs/run_with_minimal_input.md).

 #### 2. Demystifying Auto3D Components

-We demonstrate the entire pipeline with all necessary componets in the [tutorial notebooks](notebooks/auto_runner.ipynb) using the AutoRunner class.
+We demonstrate the entire pipeline with all necessary componets in this example [notebook](notebooks/auto_runner.ipynb) using the AutoRunner class.
 And each component can be individually used for different purposes.
 And functions/methods in the components can be customized by users.

 - Step 1: [Data analyzer](docs/data_analyzer.md)
 - Step 2: [Algorithm generation](docs/algorithm_generation.md)